craftcms/docs/docs/3.x/config/config-settings.md

-The URI segment Craft should look for when determining if the current request should route to the Control Panel rather than the front-end website.
+The URI segment Craft should look for when determining if the current request should route to the control panel rather than the front-end website.